 Founder & president / enfp

-Liviu’s definitive passion is to put people and ideas together.
-He sets the stage.
+Liviu’s passion is to put people and ideas together; he sets the stage.
 Through all he is and does, he hopes to inspire people to get on the stage and live.
+Liviu is a dynamic motivational speaker, an effective communicator and events organiser, having worked in national and international settings over the last two decades.
+Liviu has proven skills in mediation and logistics, and coordinates our actions on the ground.

-Violeta is a writer and a community leader who has a heart for leadership and adoption.
+Violeta is a writer, trainer and a community leader who has a heart for leadership and adoption.
 She loves mentoring and being mentored, and has a practical mindset paired with a creative soul.

 Creative director / infP-A